 Breast Cancer Now receives all of its funding through charitable giving.
 As such it is necessary that costs are minimised wherever possible, and we ask that the following guidelines are observed when booking travel:

-vi.
-The Conference Travel Budget is available throughout the grant and up to 12 months after the grant end date.
+- The Conference Travel Budget is available throughout the duration of the grant

 Acknowledging Breast Cancer Now

 Where possible, Breast Cancer Now’s logo should be visible in laboratories, offices or other locations where funding is received from Breast Cancer Now.
-This is expected of our long-term Grants.
-Please get in touch with the Brand and Communications teams if you are unsure of how to comply.
+This is expected of our long-term grants.
+Please get in touch with us at firstname.lastname@example.org for further information on how to comply.